 Doctors categorize blepharitis based on where it occurs (Anterior vs. Posterior) and what causes it.
-Identifying your specific type is crucial because a treatment for bacterial blepharitis might do nothing for mite-induced inflammation.
+Identifying likely contributors (e.g., MGD, Demodex, seborrheic dermatitis, rosacea) helps clinicians choose targeted options; many people have more than one contributor.
 People often describe "MGD eyes" as dry, tired, and irritated, especially after screen use.

 1. Staphylococcal Blepharitis

 This is an Anterior form, meaning it affects the outer eyelid where the lashes attach.
-It is caused by an immune response to Staphylococcus aureus bacteria.
+It often involves inflammation associated with staphylococcal bacteria on the lid margin; the exact balance of colonisation vs immune response varies.

 - Key Signs: Hard, brittle crusts (fibrinous scales) around the base of the lashes.
 When removed, they may leave a small ulcer that bleeds.